Meningococcal disease

 Children <2 years of age have an increased risk of fever if Bexsero is co-administered with other routine vaccines, compared with when these vaccines are given separately (see Adverse events).

 However, this is not a contraindication to co-administration of Bexsero with other vaccines.
-Children <2 years of age are recommended to receive prophylactic paracetamol if they are receiving Bexsero.
+Children <2 years of age are recommended to receive prophylactic paracetamol if they are receiving Bexsero at the same time as other routinely scheduled vaccines.
 See Contraindications and precautions.

 MenB and MenACWY vaccines can be co-administered at any age.